jbc-cp/csc202-assignments/projects/4/ass4.md

 (Words that collide in a table of size 128 may not collide in a table of size 256.)

-### Removing Punctuation

-It is recommended that you process the input file one line at a time.

-For each line in the input file, do the following:

-* Remove all occurrences of the apostrophe character (‘) (so the word "don't" would simply become "dont")
-* Convert all characters in string.punctuation to spaces.
-* make all characters lower-case, using the `lower()` function
-* Split the string into tokens using the .split() method.
-* Each token that returns True when the isalpha() method is called should be considered a “word”.
-All other tokens should be ignored.

 ### Using Python data structures